 In addition, there are concessionary paths (white) – not a public right of way, but where the landowner invites you to use the path (and has the right to remove that concession)

 National Trails including the Cleveland Way National Trail are marked with the familiar 'acorn' symbol, which is often displayed with the relevant colour-coded Right of Way sign.

 If you find a problem on any public right of way in the North York Moors National Park, please let us know by using this form.

-You can walk on Open Access land – on mountain, moor, heath, downland and registered common land – without having to stick to public rights of way over the land.
-In the North York Moors it means that you are free to explore our moorland and common land as you wish, using paths and tracks which are not public rights of way.
+You can walk on Open Access land – on mountain, moorland, heath, downland and registered common land – without having to stick to public rights of way over the land.
+In the North York Moors, it means that you are free to explore our moorland and common land as you wish, using paths and tracks which are not public rights of way.
 If you wish you may also walk over the land without following a defined path.
 Certain restrictions apply (see below).